Wilmer Flores Player Props: Giants vs. Reds

 - The pitching staff for the Reds has a collective 8.5 K/9, which ranks 18th in MLB.

-- The Reds' 4.83 team ERA ranks 26th across all league pitching staffs.
+- The Reds have a 4.80 team ERA that ranks 26th across all league pitching staffs.

-- The righty last appeared on Friday against the Milwaukee Brewers, when he went six innings, allowing one earned run while giving up five hits.
+- In his most recent appearance on Saturday, the lefty tossed six innings against the Milwaukee Brewers, allowing two earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.